nicknochnack/WatsonDiscoveryContractIQ/README.md

 ![alt text](demo.gif 'Title')

 # Who, When, Why?
-👨🏾‍💻 Nick Renotte
+👨🏾‍💻 Nick Renotte <br />
-📅 Started...a while ago
+📅 Started...a while ago<br />
-❓ Legal Analytics App built using React and Express
+❓ Legal Analytics App built using React and Express<br />

 # How to get it Running
 1. Get your Watson Discovery credentials from your WD Premium instance.